 The most common scenario for data loss is a lost file.
 This occurs when the operating system can no longer find the file, either through accidental deletion, virus or corruption to the file registry.
 We simulated this scenario on multiple hard drives to compare the success rates of the best picture recovery software.
-In these tests, Remo Recover rescued every JPG, TIF, BMP, GIF and PNG.
+In these tests, Remo Recover rescued every JPG, TIFF, BMP, GIF and PNG.
 Only one other product in our review recovered all the raster images.
 This is critical because JPG is the most commonly used photo format, which makes it the most important benchmark for image recovery.

-Remo Recover saved an impressive 73 percent of the vector images, which was the highest recovery rate for vector images in our tests.
+In these tests, Remo Recover saved an impressive 73 percent of the vector images, which was the second-highest recovery rate for vector images in our tests.
 This image recovery software also recovered 63 percent of the production images, which was among the best recovery rates for this image format.
 When you consider the recovery rates of the vector images and production images, which are layered images in photo editing software, then this is the best photo recovery software for graphic artists.

-The installation and scan went as smoothly as with any product in our review.
-Our tester had Remo Recover installed, registered and ready to scan within two minutes.
-The scanning options are clearly labeled and defined, and there are few mouse clicks between selecting a drive and initiating a scan.
+It’s important to choose photo recovery software that leads you through the recovery process with little to no learning curve.
+Throughout our tests, we graded the installation, scan and recover stages of the recovery process.
+Remo Recover Media Edition received an A+ for the installation, an A+ for the scan and a B+ for the recovery processes during our testing.
+The installation and scan went as smoothly as any other product we tested did.
+The scanning options are clearly labeled and defined, and there are very few mouse clicks between selecting a drive and initiating a scan.
 The recover stage received a B+ because it lacks a clearly labeled recover button and failed to recover any of the original filenames.
 Otherwise, the recover process is effective and has a small learning curve.

 With Remo Recover, you get exceptional technical support.
 The only downside to the support is that the product manual isn’t available in a PDF format.
 We prefer a PDF format because it’s easier to access, especially offline, than an HTML manual.
-However, you also have access to articles and tutorials, and you can contact support staff via phone, email and live chat.
-So if you have any problems, there’s no shortage of resources to help you.
+However, you also have access to articles and tutorials, and you contact support staff via phone, email and live chat.
+So, if you have any problems, there’s no shortage of resources to help you.

-Remo Recover Media Edition is the best overall photo recovery software because of the exceptional recovery success rates and the extremely intuitive design.
-There isn’t a better product in our review at recovering JPGs and other raster images.
-For the other image formats, it either recorded the highest recovery rate or one of the highest.
+Remo Recover Media Edition is one of the best photo recovery applications because of the exceptional recovery success rates and the extremely intuitive design.
+Few other applications were better at recovering JPGs and other raster images.
+For the other images formats, it either recorded the highest recovery rate or one of the highest.
 The only significant black mark was the slow scan and recovery and the lack of camera raw images recovered from the reformatted drive.

 - Average Scan Speed